French West Indies Boat Charter – Caribbean Diversity

 The term French Caribbean varies in meaning with its usage and frame of reference.
-This ambiguity makes it very different from the term French West Indies, which specifically refers to the islands that are French overseas departments – which means they have overall the same laws and regulations.The French Caribbean islands are considered to be those belonging to France: Guadeloupe (including surrounding islands: Les Saintes, Marie-Galante and La Désirade), Martinique, Saint Martin, and Saint-Barthélemy.
+This ambiguity makes it very different from the term French West Indies.
+That specifically refers to the islands that are French overseas departments – which means they have overall the same laws and regulations.The French Caribbean islands are considered to be those belonging to France: Guadeloupe (including surrounding islands: Les Saintes, Marie-Galante and La Désirade), Martinique, Saint Martin, and Saint-Barthélemy.

 The two official French overseas departments are Guadeloupe and Martinique.
 St Martin and St Barthélemy, formerly attached to the department of Guadeloupe, have held separate status as overseas collectivities since 2007.
 These Caribbean Départments et Collectivités d’Outre Mer are also known as the French West Indies.
 The term “French Caribbean” can also refer to any area that exhibits a combination of French and Caribbean cultural influences in cuisine, style, architecture, and so on.
-While Dominica and Saint Lucia are officially English-speaking only, French Creole languages are widely spoken by the islands’ populations.
+Dominica and Saint Lucia are officially English-speaking only, but French Creole languages are widely spoken by the islands’ populations.

 CONTACT US at (321) 777-1707 to learn more about French West Indies boat charter vacations